Arthur: Right, but it's not your idea, because you know I gave it to you.

 - Grrl Power combines this with some magnificent trolling; a sign in the men's shower room that reads, "Try not to think about the fact that some of the most beautiful women on Earth are showering, changing and possibly having tickle fights on the other side of this wall."
 (One of the guys has a tendency to bug his teammates with questions about the odds of that type of stuff actually happening; he thinks the sign maker is an "evil, evil genius.")

 - Manly Guys Doing Manly Things: Time travel technology only works if you don't think about it.
 Time travel veterans make a point of distracting first-timers so the trip goes smoothly.

 Commander Badass: Yeah, time travel's been super stable ever since scientists figured out that th' less ya think about it th' more solid and seamless everything hooks up.
 S'like they say, "A watched cheetah never bevels."

 Jones: That is not a thing people say.
 What does that even mean?
 Literally no person has ever said that befo—

 [suddenly, they're both in the future]

 Commander: 'S way more efficient than saying "Don't think about time travel."

-- Happens in a first season episode of Men In Black The Animated Series.
-K had been infiltrating an psychic alien conspiracy trying to invade earth for years by disguising himself as one of their own (who had willing let him do so because he had gone native).
-After explaining everything to J this happens:
+- Happens in a first season episode of Men in Black: The Series.
+K had been infiltrating a psychic alien conspiracy that has been trying to invade earth for years.
+K disguises himself as one of their own (who had willingly let him do so because he had gone native).
+After explaining everything to J, this happens:

 K: Oh.
 And whatever you do, don't think about what I just told you.